 Use the biggest tool you possibly can to allow for the fastest material removal and least chance of tool breakage.
 The easiest tools to use are 1/4”, 1/8", and 1/16" flat or ball end mills because they're very strong and can cut away a lot of material at once.
 That being said, any tool can be used to mill copper as long as the settings are correct.

-Make sure to keep copper dust and chips in your eyes or lungs.
+Make sure to keep copper dust and chips out of your eyes or lungs.
 We recommend vacuuming after each milling job and in the middle of jobs longer than 30 minutes.